-Nowadays, there are multiple ways to get a free VIN check report before buying a used car.
+Nowadays, there are multiple ways to get a free VIN check report before buying a used car to save money.
 You can research the VIN of your next car or your current car if you are curious about its history.

 A free VIN check history report usually lists the following: